Rick Ross's 'Mastermind' outfoxes Pharrell's 'GIRL' on Billboard 200

-LOS ANGELES (Reuters) - Rapper Rick Ross beat fellow hip-hop star Pharrell Williams to the top of the Billboard 200 album chart on Wednesday, despite Pharrell’s high-profile performance with leading film ladies at the Oscars.
+LOS ANGELES, March 12 (Reuters) - Rapper Rick Ross beat fellow hip-hop star Pharrell Williams to the top of the Billboard 200 album chart on Wednesday, despite Pharrell’s high-profile performance with leading film ladies at the Oscars.

 Ross’s “Mastermind” became his fifth No. 1 album after selling 179,000 copies in its first week, according to figures from Nielsen SoundScan.